Zoophish/planetset-docs/docs/clouds.md

 Radius of the cylindrical mist domain.

 **Depth**
 The height of the mist domain.
+A general guideline is to keep this 4x larger than the exp altitude to hide an abrupt end to the fog.

 **Density**
-The sea-level scattering desnity of the mist.
+The sea-level scattering density of the mist.

 **Exp Altitude**
 The altitude in which the density is 36.7% that of the sea-level density.